whosonfirst/go-whosonfirst-open/README.md

 ### open

-Open one or more Who's On First documents specified only by their IDs.
+Open one or more Who's On First (WOF) documents specified only by their IDs.

 ```
 > go run -mod vendor cmd/open/main.go -h